Table of Contents

 5. Sucking at the supermarket

 Despite globalization, grocery stores – in fact, food shopping in general – are different from country to county; even city-specific.
 So, before you spend all your money at Billa or Spar (Austria’s top supermarket chains), consider some of the discount options.
 Hofer and Penny offer a lot of the same products at a lower price.
 If you run your own business you can even shop in bulk at Metro.
-For spices and fresh produce, consider one of the many open-air markets around Vienna.
-Vienna’s not known for one-stop-shopping, but locals agree, once you have your routine, your wallet and waistline will thank you.
+For spices and fresh produce, consider one of the many open-air markets, for example Naschmarkt, around Vienna.
+Vienna’s not known for one-stop-shopping, but locals agree, that once you have your routine, your wallet and waistline will thank you.
 Also, don’t forget to bring a bag.

 Tip: Some supermarket chains have customer-loyalty programs that can save you a lot of money with weekly discounts and monthly rebates.

 Even outside of the first district, Vienna boasts an enviable restaurant scene.
 Price tags certainly spike the more central the location, however the inner districts are home to a wide range of cuisine, at workaday prices.
 For a change of scenery, take a trip out to a Heuriger (Viennese wine garden and restaurant) and enjoy a traditional meal with this year’s Viennese vintage.

 7. Settling for subtitles